CircleCI-Archived/api-preview-docs/docs/breaking.md

 ### Removed endpoints

 The list of removed endpoints have already been announced in the original API v2 preview announcement.
-You can find the list of endpoints that didn't make the transition from `v1.1` to `v2` [here](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/api-changes.md#endpoints-likely-being-removed-in-api-v2-still-available-in-v11-for-now).
+You can find the list of endpoints that didn't make the transition from v1.1 to v2 [here](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/api-changes.md#endpoints-likely-being-removed-in-api-v2-still-available-in-v11-for-now).

-There are no other endpoints marked for removal to share at this time.
+In addition to that list, the following endpoint has been removed:

+#### Add User to Build

+`POST project/:vcs-type/:username/:project/:build_num/ssh-users?circle-token=:token` has been removed because this operation is no longer supported on the CircleCI 2.0 platform.

 ### Consistent HTTP Responses